 Migraine symptoms can last from a few hours to several days.

-Based on the diagnosis, Dr. Srini creates a pain management strategy to relieve your symptoms.
+Based on the diagnosis, Dr. Henriquezcreates a pain management strategy to relieve your symptoms.
 This approach might include:

-Dr. Srini also makes lifestyle recommendations to avoid specific headache triggers, including dietary changes, exercise regimens, posture changes, and stress-relieving activities.
+Dr. Henriquez also makes lifestyle recommendations to avoid specific headache triggers, including dietary changes, exercise regimens, posture changes, and stress-relieving activities.